Skip to main content

 1. Oxford Before the Age of County Libraries (1800-1899)

 1835 | Woodstock opens its first library.
-This may be the earliest modern library established in Oxford County.
+Although not free to use, it is the earliest known library established in Oxford County.

-1855 | Ingersoll establishes its first library, locating it in a local school.
+1855 | Ingersoll opens its first library; it is not a free library but operates out of a local public school.

 1882 | Ontario passes its Free Libraries Act, which allows towns and cities to establish free, tax-supported public libraries.

-1883 | The Toronto Public Library opens Ontario's first free public library.
-Guelph opens its free library the same year.
-And, although it's not a free one, the village of Embro establishes its first library.
+1883 | Having passed their by-law January 1st, Toronto's public library becomes Ontario's first free public library.
+Guelph's public library, its by-law having passed on January 18th, becomes the Ontario's second.
+And, although it's not a free library, the village of Embro establishes its first library the same year.

-2. The Call for County-Level Library Service Grows (1900-1936)
+2. The Call for County-Level Library Service Grows in Ontario (1900-1936)

-1900-17 | Scottish-born American philanthropist Andrew Carnegie offers library building grants to qualifying towns and cities, which funds the construction of over 2,500 library buildings (known as Carnegie libraries) around the world, including 125 in Canada, 111 of which were located in Ontario and 5 in Oxford County.
+1900-17 | Scottish-born American philanthropist Andrew Carnegie offers library building grants to qualifying towns and cities, a program which funds the construction of over 2,500 library buildings (known as Carnegie libraries) around the world, including 125 in Canada, 111 of which are located in Ontario and 5 in Oxford County.
 Woodstock opens its Carnegie library in 1909; Ingersoll's opens in 1910, Tillsonburg's in 1915, Norwich's in 1916, and Tavistock's in 1917.
 A sixth, which was planned for Otterville and was to serve South Norwich township, was never built.

-1912 | W.H.
-Arison, the chairman of the Niagara Falls (Ontario) Public Library's board, addresses the annual Niagara Institute with his paper, “Library Extension on County Lines”.
+1912 | At the annual Niagara Institute at Beamsville, W.H.
+Arison, the chairman of the Niagara Falls (Ontario) Public Library's board, praises California's new county library model, calling it the “most effective county [library] system existing at this time” and encourages its adoption in Ontario.
 This is the earliest proposal on record for the development of county-level library services in Ontario.

 1932 | Under the leadership of the Sarnia Public Library's Dorothy Carlisle, Ontario's first county library association forms in Lambton County.
-Its initial membership comprises seven libraries but later expands to eighteen member libraries.
-Based on successful models in England and the United States, county library associations operate as collectives that rotate shared collections among member libraries and organize “traveling libraries” (early versions of what later become bookmobiles) to remote locations.
+Its initial membership comprises seven town and village libraries but later expands to eighteen.
+Based on successful models in England and parts of the United States, county library associations do not operate on the “California model” but instead as collectives that rotate shared collections among independent member libraries.

 1933 | F.C.
 Jennings, the provincial Inspector of Public Libraries, writes favourably of the county library association model in his annual report.
-Although Ontario's Public Libraries Act does not yet allow county public libraries to form (nor does it explicitly recognize any form of library service at county level), Jennings approves $300 annual grants for any county associations that form in Ontario.
+Although Ontario's Public Libraries Act does not yet allow county public libraries to form (nor does it recognize any form of county library service), Jennings approves $300 annual grants for any county associations that form in Ontario.

-1934 | The Middlesex County Library Association forms ca. September-October.
-By December, it comprises fifteen member libraries.
+1934 | The Middlesex County Library Association forms and holds its first meeting in December.
+It comprises fifteen member libraries.

 1936 | At a February meeting of the Thamesford Public Library's board, librarian R.E.
 Crouch of the London Public Library delivers a paper titled “County Library Associations and How One Worked in Middlesex County”.
-By March, Thamesford's library board begins to organize a county library association for Oxford.
-In April, as part of its annual conference, the Ontario Library Association passes a resolution calling for legislative changes that recognize the existence and needs of county library associations.
+In April, as part of its annual conference, the Ontario Library Association advocates for legislative changes that recognize the needs of county library associations.
 By late spring, the Elgin County Library Association forms.

 The Thamesford Public Library building.
 (Courtesy of the County of Oxford Archives.)

-From September through November, and with further encouragement from R.E.
-Crouch, representatives from various libraries in Oxford County meet and consider forming an Oxford County Library Association.
-By late fall, as many as seventeen libraries show interest in the plan.
+From September through November, and with further encouragement from London's R.E.
+Crouch, library representatives from across Oxford meet and consider forming a county library association.
+By late fall, as many as seventeen of Oxford's libraries show interest in the plan.
+However, no library volunteers to serve as a central distributing centre.

 3. The Oxford County Library Association (1937-47)

-1937 | In January, the officers of the Oxford County Library Association (OCLA) submit charter documents to the county to establish the Oxford County Library Association (OCLA).
-Blythe Terryberry of the Woodstock Public Library and Irene Cole of the of the Ingersoll Public Library co-supervise the Association's operations, using space in the Woodstock Public Library's basement for an office.
-Annual membership fee for member libraries is $15.00.
-To rotate shared collections, representatives from each member library meet every three months at the Woodstock Public Library to exchange books.
-Once books have travelled to all member libraries, they are placed into various member libraries permanently.
+1937 | In January, the officers of the Oxford County Library Association (OCLA) submit charter documents and establish the Oxford County Library Association (OCLA).
+They hold their first meeting on February 12th.
+The Association's inaugural members include the Beachville, Burgessville, Drumbo, Embro, Hickson, Ingersoll, Kintore, Mount Elgin, Plattsville, Princeton, and Thamesford public libraries.
+Blythe Terryberry, Chief Librarian of the Woodstock Public Library, and Irene Cole, Chief Librarian of the of the Ingersoll Public Library, co-supervise the Association's operations, using space in the Woodstock library's basement for an office.
+The annual fee for member libraries is $15.00.

 In July, Angus Mowat begins his tenure as Ontario's Inspector of Public Libraries.